tcranor/achievementFilter/README.md

 An Elder Scrolls Online addon that hides achievement categories with nothing matching the selected filter (All / Earned / Unearned), and brings them back when you change the filter.

-It replaces [Improved Achievement Categories](https://www.esoui.com/downloads/info3114-ImprovedAchievementCategories.html).
+It updates [Improved Achievement Categories](https://www.esoui.com/downloads/info3114-ImprovedAchievementCategories.html).
 That addon never unhides categories when you switch back to "All Achievements".
 It tries to hook `ACHIEVEMENTS:InitializeFilters`, but the game has already run that function by the time addons load, so the game's own filter callback stays in place, and that callback never rebuilds the category tree.

 ## Features